Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Black-body photons and training confusion

 In consequence, the reported classifying performances of the CNNs in the previous sections should be considered as lower limits with room for further improvement when trained with an ideal, undistorted dataset.
 In order to demonstrate this, we relabel the target values of the 160 misclassified dark pulses from the previous section as light (target value $0\rightarrow 1$) and use this data for retraining an ensemble of 10 CNNs exactly as in Section~\ref{background_classification_section} (\textit{ensemble \#2}, see Fig.~\ref{CNN_ensemble_figure_abc}(b)).
 It should be noted that the 160 misclassified dark pulses form a subset of the testing data used in Section~\ref{background_classification_section} and consequently some near-1064\,nm black-body photon triggers can still be left unidentified in the training set.
 Moreover, the 160 misclassified dark pulses had roughly 14 pulses which were clearly not clustered in the vicinity of the light pulses and thus these may not correspond to near-1064\,nm black-body photons.
 Regardless, we relabel all of the 160 previously misclassified dark pulses as light, after which the vast majority of the near-1064\,nm photon triggered dark counts should have been addressed.
 While the dataset still remains somewhat distorted, one expects to observe improvement in the CNN performance when trained with the relabeled dataset if there was training confusion present previously.

 Thus, we proceed in retraining the CNN \textit{ensemble~\#2} (Fig.~\ref{CNN_ensemble_figure_abc}(b)) using the dataset with 160 relabeled dark pulses based on Section~\ref{background_classification_section}.
 The overall dataset now contains $3898+160=4058$ light pulses and $8872-160=8712$ dark pulses which is then further divided into training and testing data according to Fig.~(\ref{training_and_testing_data_schematics_Fig}).
 Upon doing this, the $F_1$ score improves from the previously estimated $\langle F_1 \rangle = 0.961 \pm 0.005$ (Table~\ref{ensemble2_evaluation_table}) to $\langle F_1 \rangle=0.974 \pm 0.004$.
 Evidently, the average $S$ score also improves due to additional background discrimination from $\langle S \rangle = 0.95 \pm 0.23$ to $\langle S \rangle = 1.61 \pm 0.58$ ($\epsilon_\mathrm{a}=85.5\%$ and $n_\mathrm{b}=0.17\,\mathrm{mHz}$), but still does not outperform the cut-based analysis after relabeling the presumed black-body triggers.
 The observed improvement in the $F_1$ score (see section~\ref{performance_evaluation_section}) is direct evidence that the performance of the CNN is limited by the training confusion caused by the presence of near-1064\,nm black-body photon triggers in the measured extrinsic background.
+It should be noted that the presence of near-1064\,nm black-body photon triggers in the dark dataset also imposes a physical limit on the classification performance of the cut-based analysis.
+Analogous to training of the CNNs, the skewed Gaussian distributions determining the cut regions were calculated using 1000 randomly selected light pulses, without any influence from the dark dataset containing the mislabeled dark pulses (see Section~\ref{comparison_to_cut-based_analysis_section}).
+After fixing the cut regions, the $S$~score was calculated using the rest of the data, including all of the near-1064\,nm black-body photon triggers.
+Yet still, the cut-based analysis significantly outperforms the CNNs.
+As we previously concluded that inadequate hyperparameter optimization is not likely to limit the performance of the CNNs (see Section~\ref{hyperparameter_optimization}), this suggests that the CNN’s performance is limited by the training process due to the presence of mislabeled dark pulses.